ahmedalaahagag/authors-microserivces/README.md

 1. `git clone git@github.com:ahmedalaahagag/authors-microserivces.git`
 2. Rename `.env.example` file to `.env`.
 The
 .env file is the environment file that deals with project configurations like database credentials, api keys, debug mode, application keys etc and this file is out of version control.
 3. Set your application key to a random string.
 Typically, this string should be 32 characters long.
-In .env file it is called eg APP_KEY=akkfjvlakengoemvgkcgelapchyekci the same goes to
+In .env file it is called eg
+`APP_KEY=akkfjvlakengoemvgkcgelapchyekci`
-ACCEPTED_SECRETS=akkfjvlakengoemvgkcgelapchyekci which is a key that should be sent with every API call to this project.
+the same goes to `ACCEPTED_SECRETS`comma separated list of whitelisted keys`ACCEPTED_SECRETS=akkfjvlakengoemvgkcgelapchyekci,akkfjvlakengoemvgkcgelapchyekci` which is a key that should be sent with every API call to this project inside the request headers `Authorization:ECvSZ5O6P9x1GP1fvbtEVktoN358BofH`.
 4. Laradock clone it inside the project folder `git clone https://github.com/laradock/laradock.git`

 ## To run this project as a standalone project
 5. `cd laradock`
 6. `cp env-example .env`
-7. `docker-compose up -d nginx mysq` => To start the server
+7. `docker-compose up -d nginx mysql phpmyadmin workspace` => To start the server
 8. `docker-compose exec workspace bash` => to get access to virtual machine and here one can execute any artisan command
 9. Run `composer install` => to install all php dependencies.
 This will create a vendor folder which is the core lumen framework
 10. Inside `.env` file in the project root update `DB_HOST=mysql`
-11. With a SQL tool as `Sequel Pro` or similar connect to the MySQL to create a new DB.
+11. With SQL tool as `PhpMyAdmin` which is already provided by **Laradock** at port `localhost:8080` or similar connect to the MySQL to create a new DB.
 Or use the Docker MySQL workspace bash to use commands instead.
-12. Default values `username:root password:root host:mysql`
+12. Default values ` host:mysql username:root password:root`
 13. Update database name and else in `.env`

-Remember all the the **Docker** commands have to be run it under **Laradock** folder as there the Docker files are placed.
+Remember all the **Docker** commands have to be run it under **Laradock** folder as there the Docker files are placed.

 If one wants to run this project as it is after `composer install` run migration as `php artisan migrate` to update the DB with the right tables.
 Then seed with `php artisan db:seed` to populate the DB with some fake data.

 ## Troubleshoot some possible issues
 It is possible one has issues with connecting to MySQL image of Docker.
-A possible solution as follow:
+A possible solution as follows:

 From terminal
 ```